Dress to thwart sweat by choosing lightweight, breathable fabrics, such as cottons

 Pick colors wisely - white will show more sweat, but it won't be as visible on other colors, nor on prints or patterns

-Carry an extra shirt or blouse to work or a social function, or leave a quick change in your car
+Carry an extra shirt or blouse to work or a social function, or leave a quick change of clothes in your car

 Pick bed linens that are made of breathable, lightweight fabrics for year round

 Skip the down comforter, even in winter, and opt for a lighter bedspread